CloudChi/FX-Framework/Quick_Start_v3.md

 FX Framework has many advantages over common FileMaker scripting structures and methodologies:
 - The FX Framework is installed as an Add-on for every file in a new or existing solution.
-- Data editing functions are fully transactional and able to be rolled back if they encounter any errors
+- Data manipulation is fully transactional and therefore able to be rolled back if any errors are encountered
 - Results are returned in a predictable JSONObject format.
 - Errors are consistently trapped and returned in a predictable JSONObject format.
 	- Any trapped errors include the full error stack — from the calling script all the way down to the subscript that encountered the error.